-• Riverstone community being divided from Creekstone and Brookside in ES 47: RECOMMENDATION is to keep both in ES 47
+Riverstone community being divided from Creekstone and Brookside in ES 47: RECOMMENDATION is to keep both in ES 47

-- Concern about a cohesive community being divided; however, PASA projections from February 2014 showed possible over-utilization at ES 47.
+Concern about a cohesive community being divided; however, PASA projections from February 2014 showed possible over-utilization at ES 47.
 Upon review of the updated PASA projections and feedback from the community, Creekstone and Brookside will attend ES 47 and feed Fort Settlement to Elkins.
 Updated PASA data confirms feasibility.
 To more effectively manage enrollment at ES 47 and Commonwealth and maximize utilization of Settlers Way Elementary, the Retreat at Riverstone Apartments will attend Settlers Way instead of Commonwealth.
 The District will carefully monitor utilization and enrollment projections to ensure appropriate utilization.
-Additional boundary adjustments will be recommended in the coming years, if needed. - Palmer (Lake Olympia, Vicksburg) being moved from Elkins to Hightower: RECOMMENDATION is to keep Lake Olympia neighborhood at Elkins and Vicksburg, Olympia Estates, and Lake Shore Harbor feed to Hightower - Concern about established neighborhoods with close proximity to Elkins being moved to Hightower.
+Additional boundary adjustments will be recommended in the coming years, if needed.

+- Palmer (Lake Olympia, Vicksburg) being moved from Elkins to Hightower: RECOMMENDATION is to keep Lake Olympia neighborhood at Elkins and Vicksburg, Olympia Estates, and Lake Shore Harbor feed to Hightower - Concern about established neighborhoods with close proximity to Elkins being moved to Hightower.
 Based on proximity, feedback from the community, and to effectively manage utilization and student enrollment at both high schools, Lake Olympia neighborhood will continue to feed Palmer to Lake Olympia to Elkins and Vicksburg, Olympia Estates, Lake Shore Harbor, and Venetian Village will feed Palmer to Lake Olympia to Hightower.

-The proposed feeder patterns for each high school are summarized in Table 6 that follows on page 13.
+The recommendations for each high school feeder pattern are summarized in Table 6 that follows on page 13.
 The high school feeder patterns are listed in groupings that impact each other.
+A District-wide Feeder Pattern graphic and maps comparing the current feeder patterns to the recommended feeder patterns is provided.
+See Exhibit C and D (Currently being updated).